top of page

 2. Season: Just before cooking, season both sides of the scallops generously with salt and pepper.

-3. Heat the Pan: Heat a large stainless steel or cast-iron skillet over medium-high heat.
-Add the oil.
-Wait until the oil is shimmering and just starting to smoke.
+3. Heat the Pan: Heat a large stainless steel or cast-iron skillet over medium-high heat and add the oil.
+Wait until the oil is shimmering and just beginning to smoke.
+The pan should be hot enough that the scallops sizzle immediately when they hit the surface—this helps create a golden crust instead of steaming.

 4. The Sear: Carefully place scallops in the pan in a single layer, leaving space between each.
 Do not move them.
 Sear for 2 minutes until a deep golden crust forms.